termux/termux-tasker/README.md

 1. Create a new Tasker Action.
 2. In the resulting Select Action Category dialog, select Plugin.
-3. In the resulting Termux:Task dialog, select Termux:Task.
+3. In the resulting Action Plugin dialog, select Termux:Tasker.
 4. Edit the configuration to specify the executable in `~/.termux/tasker/` to execute, and if it should be executed in the background (the default) or in a new terminal session.